bcye/swift-utils/README.md

 # swift-utils
-A collection of utility classes I create for my projects and would like to share
+A collection of utility classes I create for my projects and would like to share.

+Feel free to add and use them